symfony/symfony-docs/reference/configuration/services.rst

 When ``true`` (the default), the container always returns the same instance when the service is requested.
 When ``false``, a new instance is created on each request.
-Read more in :doc:`/service_container/shared`.
+Read more in :ref:`services-shared`.

 .. _reference-dic-stack: